Dr Barbara Guinn

 My research interests focus around antigen identification reflecting my own background in genetics, immunology and cancer research.
 We use a range of techniques to identify and characterise antigens including SEREX, proto-arrays, gene expression arrays, RNA-seq, qPCR and pMHC arrays.

-I am particularly interested in identifying new biomarkers for difficult to diagnose diseases such as endometriosis, ovarian cancer and lung nodules that develop into cancer.
-These are often difficult to treat diseases because of their late diagnosis.
+I am particularly interested in identifying new biomarkers for difficult to diagnose diseases such as ovarian cancer and endometriosis.

 Lead investigator